JamesSkemp/MyVideoGames/README.md

-# MyVideoGames
+# My Video Game Tracker
-MyVideoGames can be used to display video games entered into a valid XML file.
+My Video Game Tracker can be used to display video games entered into a valid XML file.
 This application features offline support.

 ## Usage
-To use MyVideoGames you'll need to create an XML file with a specific data format and make it available for online consumption.
+To use My Video Game Tracker you'll need to create an XML file with a specific data format and make it available for online consumption.
 Optionally, you can build the project from source and deploy it to your device directly.

 ### XML File Format
 The XML file should consist of the following content, at minimum: